 2. Plan out the structure of your GA4 account

-Since views are not yet available in GA4, you should plan out your account structure.
+Since views are not yet available in Google Analytics 4, you should plan out your account structure.

 Depending on your business, you should decide how many properties and streams you should set up.

 GA4 allows you to collect web and app data within one property, which requires careful planning and an effective strategy on your side.

 Do you have any applications to be tracked?

 Let’s say you are running an online store and have iOS and Android applications for that.
 In this case, you could create 1 property with 3 data streams.